WEIRD HISTORY TOURS: The Birth of New York City

 it was New Amsterdam.

 Manhattan is an outdoor museum.
-Every street lamp, park bench, and missing brick has a story or weird fact to tell.
-For example, did you know that Grand Central is radioactive?
+Every street lamp, park bench, and missing brick has a story or weird fact behind it.
+For example, did you know that brownstone stoops were built to avoid stepping in horse poop?
+Or that due to all the granite used to build it, Grand Central is radioactive?

 New York City dates back to 1626.
 What began as a small village of 30 families, would go on to become a city of 8.2 million people.
-In fact, 1 out of 38 Americans is a New Yorker and a baby is born here every 4.4 minutes.
-(However, someone dies every 9.1 minutes as well.)
+In fact, 1 out of 38 Americans is a New Yorker and a baby is born here every 4.4 minutes!
+(However, someone dies here every 9.1 minutes.)

 This tour starts at the very beginning.